 Some animal-derived soil amendments can increase beneficial soil organisms in addition to improving soil structure.
-Safely apply untreated animal products nine months before harvest, or at a minimum of two weeks before planting.
+Apply untreated animal products nine months before harvest, or at a minimum of two weeks before planting.

 Use mineral-derived soil amendments to correct mineral deficiencies.
-Mineral-based amendments do not break down easily, so they can be over-applied when results aren’t apparent.
-That’s why it is essential to get a soil test beforehand so you don’t over-apply them.
+Mineral-based amendments do not break down easily, so they can be over-applied.
+That’s why it’s essential to get a soil test beforehand so you know what you need.

 Here are a few of my favorite amendments from each category: